junho0901/gogossing/README.md

 This is a git Repository for gogossing with safety.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-The main goal of this project is to ensure the safety of a person who drives shared Kickboard.
+The main purpose of this project is to ensure the safety of a person who drives a shared Kickboard.

 The main functions are below.